agxmbedi/What_I_am_learning_these_days/README.md

 ## APRIL 9,2025 :

+### SQL, POWER BI, PYHTHON, ML
--> ADV SQL, PYHTON AND VISULIZATION TOOLS LIKE NUMPY,PANDAS, MATPLOTLIB, SEABORN ETC.
+-> ADV SQL, PYHTON AND VISULIZATION TOOLS LIKE NUMPY, PANDAS, MATPLOTLIB, SEABORN ETC.

--> BUILDING DATA ANALYST AND  DATA SCIENCE PROJECTS.
+-> BUILDING DATA ANALYSTICS AND DATA SCIENCE PROJECTS.

 ## DEC 31,2024 :
 -> Right now i am working as a data analyst so most of my work includes MS Power BI, Azure and Excel.

-Beside that I am Learning Python,ML and NLP concepts.
+-> Beside that I am Learning Python,ML and NLP concepts.

 # My_Learning_currently
 this is repo where I update about what I am currently learning.